stranth/Atmos-Sulfur/README.md

 ###
 ## I am become Gas.
 Destroyer of Water.
 ### **Engineering Log #G45P155-E-R-093**
   **So the Chemistry nerds have been complaining about some awful god damn smells coming from their new fume hoods.
 After reading the logs I couldn't find a god damned thing, so I took one of their hoods to peer into its innards.
-You know they were right, that thing is absolutely rancid, there's signs of corrosion all over the place too.
+The nerds are a bunch a wussies if they can't handle the smell of burnt matches, but there's signs of corrosion all over the place.
 What in the god damn were they mixing?**
 ##
 - Add Sulfur Dioxide Reagent
 ###